tarwn/lessthandot-hugo/blogs/content/posts/2010-09-10-when-can-you-grab-rowcount-into-a-variab.md

 ## So when should you store @@ROWCOUNT into a variable?

 If you want to store the rows that were affected by A DML statement then you need to grab @@ROWCOUNT immediately after the DML statement.
-There can&#8217;t be any code between the DML statement and your code that stores @@ROWCOUNT into a variable.
+There can't be any code between the DML statement and your code that stores @@ROWCOUNT into a variable.

 So instead of this